jincubator/the-compact/README.md

-        address sponsor;    // The account to source the tokens from. uint256 nonce;      // A parameter to enforce replay protection, scoped to allocator. uint256 expires;    // The time at which the claim expires. uint256 id;         // The token ID of the ERC6909 token to allocate. uint256 amount;     // The amount of ERC6909 tokens to allocate.
+        address sponsor;    // The account to source the tokens from. uint256 nonce;      // A parameter to enforce replay protection, scoped to allocator. uint256 expires;    // The time at which the claim expires. bytes12 lockTag;    // A tag representing the allocator, reset period, and scope. address token;      // The locked token, or address(0) for native tokens. uint256 amount;     // The amount of ERC6909 tokens to commit from the lock.
         // (Optional) Witness data may follow:
-        Mandate mandate;
+        // Mandate mandate;
     }
     ```